-- The appropriate representation of preferences and trade-offs using multiattribute value and utility models
+- Representation of preferences and trade-offs using multiattribute value and utility models

 - Modeling adversary beliefs and preferences

-- The representation of belief using joint probability distributions, and the updating of belief using Bayes’ rule
+- Representation of belief using joint probability distributions and Bayesian learning

 - Group decision making